 An insurance policy is a contract.
 Insureds must read and understand their own insurance policy.

-The problem with this is that there are rare instances where reasonable people would expect insurance coverage, but they don’t because they didn’t read their insurance policies.
-What do we do in these cases when we know that it is reasonable to expect coverage?
+The problem with this is that there are rare instances where reasonable people would expect insurance coverage but don’t because they didn’t read their insurance policies.
+What do we do in these cases when we know it is reasonable to expect coverage?

 Strickley v.
 State Farm

 The Maryland Court of Appeals answered this question incorrectly in Stickley v.
 State Farm last month.

 The plaintiff was riding as a passenger in a car driven by her husband when her husband negligently drove into an intersection and was struck by another vehicle.

 The accident killed the plaintiff’s husband and left her with serious injuries.
 At the time of the accident, the plaintiff and her spouse had a motor vehicle liability insurance policy with State Farm Mutual Automobile Insurance and an umbrella policy with its subsidiary State Farm Fire and Casualty Company.

 No, I have no idea why they do it this way.